 Superconducting Quantum Circuits

-PH1322 is a semester module in German or English language at Master’s level, which is regularly offered in summer semester as well as in winter semester.
+PH1322 is a semester module in German or English language at Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.